abhrasky/Python-Ardiuno-Serial-communication/README.md

 6. Run the python code and check

 * Note:
-i. .CSV file must contain a column named 'A' where data are stored in number format ii. .ino file is a demo  which just multiplies 2.5 to input number and sends it back
+1. .CSV file must contain a column named 'A' where data are stored in number format
-     Change the calculation part in ardiuno code as per your requirement iii.
-Ardiuno sends the data in string format.
+2. .ino file is a demo  which just multiplies 2.5 to input number and sends it back Change the calculation part in ardiuno code as per your requirement
+3. Ardiuno sends the data in string format.
 So to plot it data needs to be converted to number